Your Search for the Magical Sustainable Weight Loss Diet

 There is always a new diet to try.
 And certainly, a new approach can bring hope if previous diets have not worked.
 When you hear about a new diet craze, does it excite you?
 Maybe this diet will be the one!

 The broad conclusion of my scientific exploration of diets for weight loss is this: The magic of a diet is not in what you eat, when you eat, or how you eat.
-The diet that you can follow consistently to eat fewer calories is the magical one.
+The diet you can consistently follow to eat fewer calories is the magical one.

-The battle over what to eat has been mostly examined in regard to macronutrients.
+The debate over what to eat has primarily focused on macronutrients.
 Does it help to avoid carbohydrates or fat, or to eat more protein?
 Clinical trials have tried nearly every combination of macronutrients to see what works best.
 What they always find is that there is very little difference between macronutrients.
 The main weight-loss effect comes from the reduction in calories!1

-This means that if you are excited about eating a low-carbohydrate, moderate-fat, and moderate-protein diet, it’s probably a perfectly fine way to lose weight.
-But if it’s not working out for you, that is not a reason to stress – other approaches can work also.
+This means that if you are excited about eating a low-carbohydrate, moderate-fat, and moderate-protein diet, it's probably a perfectly fine way to lose weight.
+But if it's not working out for you, that is not a reason to stress – other approaches can also work.

 Does timing matter?